vlad-uve/CNN-for-CIFAR10/README.md

 ```

 ### Convolution Layer 2
 The second convolutional layer builds upon the features extracted by the first layer to deepen and refine feature extraction.
-It captures more complex patterns and combinations of these features, enhancing the network’s ability to recognize more complex structures within the data.
+It captures more complex patterns and combinations of these features unique to each class, enhancing the network’s ability to recognize more complex structures within the data.
 By adding this layer, we increase the network's capacity to further refine the spatial context of previously learned features.
 To achieve this refinement, we narrow down the convolution window to a 3x3 kernel size and increase the number of filters to 96, enabling the detection of more detailed and nuanced patterns in the input data.

 ```python
 #Second convolution layer with 96 filters, 3x3 kernel size, and 1x1 strides